This post may contain affiliate links. Please read our disclosure policy.

-A filling, hearty vegetarian dinner or lunch, these sassy southwest sweets are an all-in-one meatless meal that will leave everyone at the table feeling satisfied (this Mexican Quinoa is another tasty choice).
+A filling, hearty vegetarian dinner or lunch, these sassy Stuffed Sweet Potatoes are an all-in-one meatless meal that will leave everyone at the table feeling satisfied!

-Baked stuffed sweet potato recipes like this one are an ideal strategy for knocking out every food group in a single dish.
-If you’d like another savory stuffed sweet potato option in a similar flavor realm, try these Mexican Stuffed Sweet Potatoes.
-The egg on top makes them a winner for breakfast and brinner.
+Baked stuffed sweet potato recipes like this one (and my 5 Ingredient Mexican Stuffed Sweet Potatoes!) are an ideal strategy for knocking out every food group in a single dish.

-The baked sweet potato itself serves as the tasty vehicle.
+The baked sweet potato itself serves as the tasty vehicle—in fact, I share five different ways to stuff them in my first cookbook!
 These super spuds, which are a rich source of fiber, vitamins and minerals like vitamin C and iron, and beta-carotene, have potential that extends well beyond a side dish.

 • Spices.
 My favorite southwest/taco/life spices like chili powder, cumin, and smoked paprika add subtle heat and pair perfectly with the sweetness of the potato.